kornasm/PieceBreaker/README.md

 # Overview

-PieceBreaker is simple chess engine.
-It does not provide GUI.
-Full support for the [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip) will be implemented soon.
+PieceBreaker is a terminal based simple chess engine.
+Communication with GUI will be possible via [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip).
+Full support will be implemented soon.

 ## Compiling